Separation of Reliability and Secrecy in Rate-Limited Secret-Key Generation: Proof of Theorem

-Note that it is not exactly the bound proposed in Theorem \ref{C_WSK}.\ref{C_WSK2} for the WSK capacity.
+Note that it is not exactly the bound proposed in Theorem~\ref{C_WSK}.\ref{C_WSK2} for the WSK capacity.
 We finish the proof as follows.
-If ${I}(V;X|U) \leq {I}(V;Z|U)$, in the reconciliation we set $R_2=0$ so that we now have
+If ${I}(V;X|U) \leq {I}(V;Z|U)$, in the reconciliation we set $R_2=0$ so that the asymptotic secret key rate is now as close~as~desired~to

 Then, if ${I}(U;Y) \leq {I}(U;Z)$, in the reconciliation protocol, we choose $S^n=V^n$ (see the beginning of the proof), and we assume that $U^N$ is provided by a genie to Eve.
 Consequently, we obtain instead of Equation (\ref{eqdeb2}),